YuvaShnee/TASK07/README.md

 🎯 Objective:

-Use Support Vector Machines for linear and non-linear classification on a binary dataset (Breast Cancer dataset).
+Use Support Vector Machines for linear and non-linear classification on a binary dataset (indian patient record) dataset).

 🛠️ Tools & Libraries Used: